All Episodes

 25th Amendment, wearing a wire.

-This, we're losing the country.
+We're losing the country.

 I mean, we're really losing the country.

-There's a real danger in this country if we lose equal justice, equal application of our laws, where a few high-ranking corrupt people abuse their power to influence an election.
+There's a real danger in this country if we lose equal justice, equal application of our laws, where a few high-ranking, corrupt people abuse their power to influence an election.

 They never arrested Carter Page.